Abhay7apk/JS-POPUP/README.md

 abhaytiw33@gmail.com

-This is made for Wingify Assessment, to use it just clone the project and folders, and run the index.html in both folders.
+To use it just clone the project and folders, and run the index.html in both folders.
 MADE WITH JS, HTML/CSS AND JQUERY FOR DESKTOP AND MOBILE AS MENTIONED IN THE DESRIPTION.

 FOR DESKTOP: